-To turn off the highlighting feature, select General and clear the Highlight Propagation option.
+To turn off the highlighting feature, select General, and clear the Highlight Propagation option.

 To modify the highlighting colors, select Colors & Fonts.

-Clicking Home in the breadcrumb trail puts the scope at the Page.
+Selecting Home in the breadcrumb trail puts the scope at the Page.
 No scope is set and the Containing Scope property displays None: